-For those with limited time, there are also short treks and half-day hikes from Kathmandu and Pokhara that provide stunning Himalayan views without the need for extensive travel or preparation.
+For travelers with limited time, Nepal also offers excellent short treks and half-day hikes from Kathmandu and Pokhara, providing stunning Himalayan views without extensive travel or acclimatization.

-Nepal is the ultimate destination for trekking enthusiasts.
+Nepal is widely regarded as the best trekking destination in the world.
 Here’s why:

 The best trek depends on your time, fitness, and interest: